 Public Information Events

-Community Energy conducted two public information events designed to provide an opportunity for interested parties to learn about the project, ask questions, and provide comments:
+Two public information events were held in 2021 designed to provide an opportunity for interested parties to learn about the project, ask questions, and provide comments:

-Community Energy hosted in-person “office hours” in Paducah, KY to provide interested parties with a one-on-one opportunity to seek more information.
+In-Person Office Hours: In-person “office hours” were held in Paducah, KY to provide interested parties with a one-on-one opportunity to seek more information.